ritamonisonowal2/devs_first_mate/README.md

 ## 🎯 The Problem

-Developers context-switch constantly — GitHub for issues and PRs, Slack for team discussions.
+Developers context-switch constantly — GitHub for issues and PRs.
 There's no single place that says *"here's what actually matters right now."* Every tool requires separate logins, separate queries, and mental stitching.

 ---